Usama-dev1/JWT-AUTH-REFRESH_AND_ACCESS_TOKEN_Boilerplate_with_OTP/README.md

 REFRESH_TOKEN_SECRET=your_refresh_token_secret_here

 # Email Service Config (Brevo API)

+💡 AI-Ready Specification
+This repository includes an architectural JSON map (auth-flow.json or similar) explicitly designed for AI assistants, LLMs, and code generation agents.
+It allows AI tools to instantly understand the state, schemas, token rotation strategies, and endpoints of the codebase without needing to trace files manually.

 # Note: You can swap this out for SendGrid, Mailgun, or Nodemailer if preferred.
 BREVO_API_KEY=your_brevo_api_key_here